 After battling an ankle injury in 2018/19, Phillips was offered a new contract in August 2019 and was then subsequently loaned to Stuttgart of Bundesliga 2 in Germany to gain further experience.
 After Liverpool lost two out of four centre-halves in the first team to injury in the middle of the 2019/20 campaign, Liverpool recalled Phillips during the German winter break.
 He played the full ninety minutes of the FA Cup third round win over Everton, but returned to Stuttgart prior to the fourth round as other players came back to fitness.
 The Covid 19 pandemic meant he stayed there longer than expected, as the season didn't finish until the end of June, but it was a success as they were promoted back to the top flight.

 Phillips was then expected to leave Liverpool during the transfer window but no deals were forthcoming.
 An injury crisis then led to him making his league debut against West Ham on 31st October, in which he put in a composed performance.
 He made two more appearances before Christmas then in the second half of the season an injury to Joel Matip gave him more opportunities.
 Phillips finished the season with seventeen league appearances and scored one goal.
-Prior to 2021/22 he signed a new contract, but accepted where his place was in the squad indicating he was ready to help out whenever required.
+Prior to the 2021/22 season he signed a new contract, but accepted where his place was in the squad indicating he was ready to help out whenever required.
 He made only three appearances, his only start being at AC Milan in the Champions League when Liverpool had already confirmed they would top the group.
 In this match he performed a memorable nutmeg on Zlatan Ibrahimovic in his own penalty area.

 Phillips spent the second half of 2021/22 on loan at Bournemouth, playing in seventeen of he eighteen games he was eligible for as the Cherries won promotion back to the Premier League.